Configuration

 Type: Dictionary (String -> String)

 metaEnvironment variables behave like privateEnvironment variables.
-They overrule other environment variables and can be used in all steps, but substitution is not available.
+They overrule other environment variables and can be used in all steps.
 In addition all metaEnvironment variables are added to the audit no matter they are used in a step or not.
 This predestines metaEnvironment variables to add the license type or version of a package.

 The bob-query-meta command can be used to retrieve metaEnvironment variables.